 At the end of every school day, teachers share a class book, aloud to the children, to further promote a love for reading.

 All children in our school are provided with a home reading book.
 At the beginning of the children’s reading journey, children are provided with a home reading book that is matched to the child’s reading level.
 To begin the reading journey, children start with phonically decodable books.We follow the ‘Oxford Reading Tree’ scheme.
 Rooted in reading for pleasure and with systematic phonics at its heart, it provides a progressive scheme which enables children to become competent and confident readers.
 Although for some children who need further practise on a particular level, we may also provide the children with ‘Big Cat’ and ‘Songbird’ books.
 Our reading scheme offers children a variety of texts for both fiction and non-fiction.

 As the children progress through the reading scheme and become fluent and independent readers, at the teacher’s discretion, the children may move onto ‘free reader’ whereby the children can choose their own reading book from the library or from home.
 We believe this enhances the children’s reading for pleasure as they are allowed to read books that spark their imagination.

 Children’s reading is monitored and tracked very carefully, including those on ‘free reader’.
 If any issues arise from a child’s reading, they may receive additional reading practise with an adult in school.

-In guided reading sessions, the children follow the Rigby Star reading scheme in both KS1 and KS2.
-KS2 children may also participate in ‘Read and Respond’ guided reading sessions.
-Our children may also be sharing a book of their choosing, a poem, a newspaper article or any other text relevant to their learning.
+In guided reading sessions, the children follow the Rigby Star reading scheme in both KS1 and Rigby Navigator in KS2.
+KS2 children may also participate in ‘Read and Respond’ guided reading sessions or a class novel.

 Comprehension skills are taught throughout our English lessons as we allow time for children to question and think deeply about texts they are reading or that they have heard.
 We develop these skills specifically within guided reading/ comprehension sessions.